Electric light: Incandescent

-Incandescent bulbs are highly inefficient, in that just 2-5% of the energy consumed is emitted as visible, usable light.
+Incandescent bulbs are highly inefficient, in that just 2–5% of the energy consumed is emitted as visible, usable light.
 The remaining 95% is lost as heat.
 In warmer climates, the emitted heat must then be removed, putting additional pressure on ventilation or air conditioning systems.
 In colder weather, the heat byproduct has some value, and has been successfully harnessed for warming in devices such as heat lamps.
 Incandescent bulbs are nonetheless being phased out in favor of technologies like CFLs and LED bulbs in many countries due to their low energy efficiency.
 The European Commission estimated in 2012 that a complete ban on incandescent bulbs would contribute 5 to 10 billion euros to the economy and save 15 billion metric tonnes of carbon dioxide emissions.

 Halogen

 Halogen lamps are usually much smaller than standard incandescent lamps, because for successful operation a bulb temperature over 200 °C is generally necessary.
 For this reason, most have a bulb of fused silica (quartz) or aluminosilicate glass.
 This is often sealed inside an additional layer of glass.
 The outer glass is a safety precaution, to reduce ultraviolet emission and to contain hot glass shards should the inner envelope explode during operation.
 Oily residue from fingerprints may cause a hot quartz envelope to shatter due to excessive heat buildup at the contamination site.
 The risk of burns or fire is also greater with bare bulbs, leading to their prohibition in some places, unless enclosed by the luminaire.

 Those designed for 12- or 24-volt operation have compact filaments, useful for good optical control.
-Also, they have higher efficacies (lumens per watt) and better lives than non-halogen types.
+Also, they have higher efficacies (lumens per watt) and longer lives than non-halogen types.
 The light output remains almost constant throughout their life.